Shopify/cli/docs/cli-kit/ui-kit/contributing.md

 - Defined the params interface ✅
 - Chose between `render` and `renderOnce` ✅

 It's time to add a new component!
-Components are built with `ink` so please go to [their readme](https://github.com/vadimdemedes/ink) if you need documentation on the components it exposes.
+Components are built with Ink so please go to [their readme](https://github.com/vadimdemedes/ink) if you need documentation on the components it exposes.
 If you know React things will work as you'd expect.
 The main difference with using React on the web is that (obviously) we don't have access to the dom or CSS for styling.
 Ink instead uses [yoga](https://github.com/facebook/yoga) under the hood for its layout system, which will give you access to [most](https://github.com/vadimdemedes/ink/pull/479) of the flexbox system properties you've used for the web.